BMW M4 Convertible review

 The BMW M4 Convertible offers great handling, huge acceleration and a refined drive

 The BMW M4 Convertible is the drop-top variant of the M4 Coupe, powered by the same 3.0-litre twin-turbo straight-six, which produces 425bhp.
-With a complicated roof mechanism on board and a bit of chassis strengthening, the Convertible weighs 178kg more than the Coupe.
-But BMW’s M Division has done a good job of ensuring performance doesn’t take too much of a hit.
+With a complicated hard-top roof mechanism on board and a bit of chassis strengthening, the Convertible weighs 178kg more than the Coupe, which has a clear impact on handling and body control, but there's still fun to be had.

-When you first step on the brakes hard you’ll notice the Convertible doesn’t quite have the urgent stopping power of the Coupe but by any other marker it’s still pretty good.
-The handling is also lacking a final fraction of the sharpness you get in the hardtop M4 but you’d still have to say this car is the best handling four-seater convertible you can buy.
+However, when you first step on the brakes hard you’ll notice the Convertible doesn’t quite have the urgent stopping power of the Coupe, but by any other marker it’s still pretty good.
+The handling is also lacking some of the sharpness you get in the hardtop M4 - there's more bodyroll for example and the car can get unsettled over big crests and deep compressions.
+Even so, you can still feel the 'M' DNA and you’d still have to say this car is the best handling four-seater convertible you can buy.

 The M4 Convertible is a four-seater, and there is enough room for adults in the back seats, but it’s better to use it more as a two-seater if you plan on going top-down a lot.
 That’s because you can fit a wind deflector across the back seats that allows you to travel at motorway speeds with practically no wind buffeting.